NUR 500Health Assessment (3)

 - Lifespan Development (infant/child, adolescent, adult)

-- Complete a satisfactory background check.
+- Complete a satisfactory criminal background check prior to first MSN-MAGELIN course.

-- Meet all clinical health requirements.
+- Meet all clinical health requirements prior to first MSN-MAGELIN course.

 - Applicants whose native language is other than English must demonstrate an established level of English proficiency by taking the internet based TOEFL (iBT) and have a minimum cumulative score of 90 with minimum individual scores of 26 in speaking, 22 in listening, 20 in writing, 22 in reading.
 Only official scores will be accepted and the testing must be within two years of application to the program.